eugenetaan/FB-Messenger-Script-/readme.md

 Csvs will be sorted by customers with the most lifetime visits QR Code will be required for promotions that are limited to current AImazing Customers / Promotions that can only be reedemed once

-If a qr code is required, you will need to send the processed CSV to Xavier Liew or one of the engineers to update into database before broadcasting can start.
+If a qr code is required, you will need to send the processed CSV to Xavier Liew or one of the engineers to update the UUIDs into the database before broadcasting can start.

 #### Broadcasting ####